Parkland School Massacre Families Settle Lawsuit Against FBI

 FORT LAUDERDALE (CBSMiami/AP) — A lawsuit against the FBI, involving the 2018 Parkland school massacre, was settled Monday.
 The families involved in the suit announced the settlement against the federal government over the FBI’s failure to stop the gunman even though it had received information he intended to attack.

 Attorneys for 16 of the 17 killed at Marjory Stoneman Douglas High School in Parkland said they have reached a confidential settlement with the government over the FBI’s failure to investigate a tip it received about a month before the massacre.
-The 17th family chose not to sue.READ MORE: Elevator Problems Causing Hardship For Miami High-Rise Residents
+The 17th family chose not to sue.READ MORE: 'Tis The Season For Porch Pirates But South Florida Man Builds 'Amazon Wall' To Protect Packages

 CLICK HERE to read the Joint Notice of Agreement to Settle and Motion to Stay Proceedings